 Singu Chuli Peak climbing is suggested to people who have previous alpine, ice climbing, and mountaineering experience.
-This trek is highly recommended for majestic mountain views and experience of great cultural diversity among the local people.
-Climbers need to have strong physical and mental fitness for this expedition because of unpredictable weather change, altitude sickness, and other technical difficulties.
+This trek is highly recommended for majestic mountain views and an experience of great cultural diversity among the local people.
+Climbers need to have strong physical and mental fitness for this expedition because of unpredictable weather changes, altitude sickness, and other technical difficulties.

-The peak is extremely technical and difficult to climb as well as the trekking trail is a stone falling prone area due to which you need to be careful all the time.
+The peak is extremely technical and difficult to climb as well as the trekking trail is a stone-falling prone area due to which you need to be careful all the time.
 Singu Chuli can be approached from several routes: North-East face.
 Majestic views of Lamjung ranges, Annapurna ranges, terrace fields, and pleasing villagers are a significant part of the trek.

 You need to be well acclimatized before going for the expedition so there will be less chance of altitude sickness.
-Due to global warming landslides occurs numerous time resulting change in the route most of the time.
-Mostly South-West ridge is used which connects with the Tented Peak also called as Tharpu Chuli.
+Due to global warming landslides occurs numerous time resulting in a change in the route most of the time.
+Mostly South-West ridge is used which connects with the Tented Peak also called Tharpu Chuli.
 You need an experienced climbing guide with you otherwise the peak permit will not be issued.